 - A. "Symptoms of COVID-19" means the following physical symptoms:

 - Fever of 100.1 For Chills

 - Cough

 - Shortness of breath (difficulty breathing)

 - Fatigue

-- Muscle or body aches.
+- Muscle or body aches

 - Headache

 - Loss of taste or smell

 - Sore throat

 - Congestion or runny nose

-- Nausea or vomiting.
+- Nausea or vomiting

 - Diarrhea

-B. "Two workweeks" means the number of hours that an employee is regularly scheduled to work in a two-week period.
+- B. "Two workweeks" means the number of hours that an employee is regularly scheduled to work in a two-week period.
 Examples: for an employee whose regular schedule is 40 hours per week, two workweeks is 80 hours; for an employee whose regular schedule is 35 hours per week, two workweeks is 70 hours.

-C. "workday" means a day that the employee is regularly scheduled to work as indicated by the employee's schedule in Kronos
+"Workday" means a day that the employee is regularly scheduled to work as indicated by the employee's schedule in Kronos.

-D. "COVID-19 diagnostic test" means either a molecular test, such as a Polymerase Chain Reaction (PCR) test, or a rapid antigen test.
+- C. "COVID-19 diagnostic test" means 1) a NAAT or molecular test, such as PCR, or 2) a lab-based antigen test, or 3) an in-home test.
+For in-home tests: If an employee tests positive using an at-home test, they may qualify for COVID-19 Excused Leave by submitting the following additional information to HRCOVID@nycha.nyc.gov.

+- Date of positive test

+- Name/manufacturer of at-home test kit

+- Lot number of at-home test kit

+- Photo of staff ID with test result

-E. "Close contact" means someone who was within six feet of an infected person, for at least 10 minutes over a 24-hour period, starting from two days before illness onset (or, for an asymptomatic person, two days prior to test specimen collection) until the time the person is isolated.
+- D. "Close contact" means someone who was within six feet of someone with COVID-19, for at least 10 minutes over a 24-hour period, starting from two days before illness onset (or, for an asymptomatic person, two days prior to test specimen collection) until the time the person is isolated.

-&lt;sup>1 Division C of the FFCRA is entitled the "Emergency Family and Medical Leave Expansion Act."
-Division E of the FFCRA is entitled the "Emergency Paid Sick Leave Act."

-&lt;sup>2 This list of symptoms is current as of the publication of this Guidance; please refer to the latest CDC list of symptoms for the most up-to-date information at https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html
+E. "Fully vaccinated" means at least two weeks have passed after a person received a single-dose of an FDA- or WHO- authorized or approved COVID-19 vaccine or the second dose of an FDA- or WHO- authorized or approved two-dose COVID-19 vaccine